Yashwanth030/GreenScan/README.md

-# AI crop disease prediction and management
+# Green Scan [ AI crop disease prediction and management]

 AI crop disease prediction and management is a plant disease detection application that leverages deep learning techniques.
 The application uses TensorFlow's MobileNetV2 model to identify plant diseases from leaf images.
 It also integrates with MongoDB for data storage.